 It is highly recommended that a form be used to capture the interpretation and report for all diagnostic tests.
-Under audit you may be refunding a lot of money - and not only for Medicare.
-I recently was consulted on several audits where there was no separately identifiable written interpretation and report and Medicare demanded the monies issued for the professional component of the test be repaid.
+If audited you may be refunding a lot of money - and not only for Medicare.
+I recently was consulted on several audits where there was no separately identifiable written interpretation and report and Medicare demanded the monies that had been issued for the professional component of the test be repaid.

 Remember, each test, with the exception of gonioscopy and extended ophthalmoscopy, has a professional component (the physician is paid for the interpretation and report) and a technical component (the physician or facility is paid for the overhead for running and owning the equipment).
-Goniscopy (92020) does not require an interpretation and report nor does ophthalmic biometry (92136), and Tonography with water provocation (92130).
+Gonioscopy (92020) does not require an interpretation and report nor does ophthalmic biometry (92136).

-The only documentation that the physician has for the interpretation and report requirement having been met is that written report!
+The only documentation that the physician has for meeting the interpretation and report requirement is that written report!

-CPT codes copyright 2010 American Medical Association ©Riva Lee Asbell 2004 Published EyeWorld March 2004 Revised 2011
+CPT codes copyright 2021 American Medical Association ©Riva Lee Asbell 2004 Originally Published EyeWorld March 2004 Revised 2011, 2021